akkaraponph/ghostpdf/README.md

   - Charting facility
   - Import PDFs as templates

-gofpdf has no dependencies other than the Go standard library.
+ghostpdf has no dependencies other than the Go standard library.
 All tests pass on Linux, Mac and Windows platforms.
+Thai fonts are embedded in the package, requiring no external dependencies.

-gofpdf supports UTF-8 TrueType fonts and “right-to-left” languages.
+ghostpdf supports UTF-8 TrueType fonts and "right-to-left" languages.
+This fork includes **extensive Thai font support** with 18+ embedded Thai font families (such as Kanit, Sarabun, Prompt, Taviraj, and many more) that can be used directly without additional setup.
 Note that Chinese, Japanese, and Korean characters may not be included in many general purpose fonts.
 For these languages, a specialized font (for example, [NotoSansSC](https://github.com/jsntn/webfonts/blob/main/NotoSansSC-Regular.ttf) for simplified Chinese) can be used.